-Federal taxation of federal benefits.
 Whether you'll be taxed on Social Security disability insurance (SSDI) benefits depends on whether you have other income.
-The benefits are definitely subject to tax, but if you (and/or your spouse) have less than a certain amount of income, the federal government won't tax them at all.
+SSDI benefits are definitely subject to tax, but if you (and/or your spouse) have less than a certain amount of income, the federal government won't tax them at all.

-But if you receive between $2,084 and $2,833 per month, counting all income, or between $2,667 and $3,666 if you're married, then half of your Social Security disability benefits will be taxed.
+If you receive between $2,084 and $2,833 per month, counting all income, or between $2,667 and $3,666 if you're married, then half of your Social Security disability benefits will be taxed.
 If you earn more than that, most of your SSDI benefits will be taxed.
-See Nolo's article on Social Security disability taxation for the monthly income break points to see whether you can expect to pay taxes, and how much.
+See our article on Social Security disability taxation for the monthly income break points to see whether you can expect to pay taxes, and how much.

-Of course, if you'll actually be collecting disability benefits through the SSI program, these benefits won't be taxed at all.
+If you'll collect disability benefits through the SSI program, these benefits won't be taxed at all.

-State taxation of federal benefits.
 Another wrinkle: Whether or not the federal government will tax you on your Social Security disability benefits, your state may tax your Social Security benefits.
 Most states don't tax Social Security disability, but some do.
-Read our article on state taxation of disability benefits to see which category your state falls into.
+Read our partner's article on state taxation of disability benefits to see which category your state falls into.

 Updated May 3, 2023